 Why you should visit Buenos Aires

-- Argentina's capital, Buenos Aires is quite simply one of the world's greatest cosmopolitan cities
+- With its wide boulevards and vibrant population, Buenos Aires is quite simply one of the world's most iconic cosmopolitan cities

-- Incredible history, open green spaces, colourful buildings, bohemian charm, tango, iconic architecture, diverse arts and gastronomy - it can't be missed!
+- The capital city harbours a riveting history, open green spaces, colourful buildings, bohemian charm, iconic architecture and a world-renowned gastronomy scene

-Head to Puerto Madero, the up and coming waterfront area in Buenos Aires which occupies a significant area of the Rio de la Plata riverbank and is home to the Hotel Faena, famed for the raunchy Rojo Tango show.
+Head to Puerto Madero, the up and coming waterfront area of Buenos Aires, which occupies a significant area of the Rio de la Plata riverbank and is famed for the raunchy evening Rojo Tango show.

-Alternatively visit the San Telmo Sunday market which is set in the oldest barrio of Buenos Aires.
-The market takes place in the main public square, Plaza Dorrego and with the districts' colonial buildings, characterful cafes, tango milongas and antique shops it is a great place to while away a Sunday in the city.
+Additionally, visit the San Telmo Sunday Market in the oldest barrio of Buenos Aires in the main public square of Plaza Dorrego.
+With a backdrop of colonial buildings, characterful cafes, tango milongas and antique shops, this is the ideal location at which to while away a Sunday in the city.

-Buenos Aires was founded in 1580 on the shores of the Rio de la Plata and today it is one of the continent's largest and most sophisticated cities.
-The city is famous for its' fantastic, mouthwatering beef, delicious local wines and the sound of the sensuous tango drifting through the evening air throughout the city.
+The capital of Argentina, Buenos Aires was founded in 1580 on the shores of the Rio de la Plata and today it is one of the continent's largest and most sophisticated cities, renowned for its mouth watering cuisine, delicious local wines and the sound of the sensuous tango drifting through the evening air throughout the city.

-Puerto Madero to the Costanera Sur Ecological Reserve is a 865 acre tract of lowland which lies just a stone's throw outside the city.
-It is an important area for ecology and great for wildlife lovers who don't wish to spend too much time in the hustle and bustle of the big city!
+Puerto Madero to the Costanera Sur Ecological Reserve is a 865-acre tract of lowland that lies just a stone's throw outside the city.
+An important area for ecology, it is a wonderful option for wildlife lovers who wish to avoid the hustle and bustle of the vibrant city.

-Activities in Buenos Aires are varied and all excursions are led by our expert guides.
+Within Buenos Aires itself, activities are varied and all excursions are led by our expert guides.
 These include enjoying colonial sights on a day trip to Colonia in Uruguay or taking a cruise along the River Delta, from the town of Tigre to the enchanting Recoleta cemetery.

-Buenos Aires can be visited year round.
-Peak season in December and January sees temperatures soar, so we suggest a visit to the riverbank or to the pampas to cool down.
-New Year can get incredibly busy in the city and availability can be limited so book early to avoid disappointment.
-Shortly after New Year the Dakar Rally starts from Mar del Plata, a lively time to be in the area, and can provide great inspiration for a route for your trip!
+Buenos Aires can be visited year round, although the peak months of December and January see temperatures soar, so we suggest a visit to the riverbank or to the pampas to cool down.
+New Year can get incredibly busy in the city and availability can be limited, so book early to avoid disappointment.
+Shortly after New Year, the Dakar Rally starts from Mar del Plata, so this is a lively time to be in the area, and can provide great inspiration for a route for your trip!